Abhishek-Adari/Computer-Vision-Projects/Week1_Report.md

 #BASH COMMANDS LEARNED AND PRACTICED

-Bash and command line(FINISH)
+Bash and command line

 file system:
-the file system organises computer files and dictoionaries into a tree structure.
+the file system organises computer files and directories into a tree structure.

 TRAVERSING THROUGH DIRECTORIES
     Command ls: